redixhumayun/redixhumayun.github.io/_drafts/CRDT's.md

 The document's initial state was `[(h, A1), (a, A2), (t, A3)]`.
 Each write operation came into node A in the order of the letters in the word.
 With each write operation on node a, the logical timestamp was updated.

 When a new write operation comes into node B, it would be marked with the position `B1`, indicating this is the first write operation on node B.

+Now, along with the node and the logical timestamp, there might even be a fractional index which is used to determine the position of a character.
+I'm not sure exactly how fractional indexes work with CRDT's yet, but you can read more about them [here](https://madebyevan.com/algos/crdt-fractional-indexing/).

+_Note: Incidentally, the blog post above is from Evan Wallace, the cofounder of Figma_